-Durafly are known for making stunning looking scale RC aircraft as well as some of the best flying sports planes around.
+Durafly is known for making stunning looking scale RC aircraft as well as some of the best flying sports planes around.
 I feel they always go to the next level and are never afraid to add extra detail or push boundary’s when it comes to new colour schemes.
 Their recent Seafire was a bold choice given many hold the spitfire in sacred regard.
-In fact it’s clear why many in the industry are keen to follow in the footsteps of Durafly.
+In fact, it’s clear why many in the industry are keen to follow in the footsteps of Durafly.
 One of the biggest mistakes Durafly had made in the past was to leak a scheme too early with some in the industry moving quickly to make similar aircraft and so I’m sure they have learned from those early mistakes.

 The Durafly T-28 is already a well-known favourite within the RC community.
 It’s flown by thousands of hobbyists the world over and is known for stability and slow speed flying.
 The T-28 was designed not only for scale pilots but also FPV pilots.
 The cockpit, a first for a warbird, has a dedicated space for space for a pan and tilt camera or if you please a scale pilot.
 The choice is yours.